zimaxeg/Udacity-Scholarship-Microsoft-Azure-ML/Lession-1.md

 As we go through this course, we'll look at some different ways to take non-numerical data and vectorize it (that is, transform it into vector form).

 ## Scaling Data
+Scaling data means transforming it so that the values fit within some range or scale, such as 0–100 or 0–1.
+There are a number of reasons why it is a good idea to scale your data before feeding it into a machine learning algorithm.

+Let's consider an example.
+Imagine you have an image represented as a set of RGB values ranging from 0 to 255.
+We can scale the range of the values from 0–255 down to a range of 0–1.
+This scaling process will not affect the algorithm output since every value is scaled in the same way.
+But it can speed up the training process, because now the algorithm only needs to handle numbers less than or equal to 1.

+Two common approaches to scaling data include standardization and normalization.
+**Standardization**
+Standardization rescales data so that it has a mean of 0 and a standard deviation of 1.

+The formula for this is:

+(𝑥 − 𝜇)/𝜎
+**Normalization**
+Normalization rescales the data into the range [0, 1].

+The formula for this is:

+(𝑥 −𝑥𝑚𝑖𝑛)/(𝑥𝑚𝑎𝑥 −𝑥𝑚𝑖𝑛)